boolaz/BooLiteDump/README.md

 Dumping the databases
 ---------------------

-Once you have all the files extracted from the cellphone, your forensic tool should present you with a list of files ordered by type.
-For instance, Cellebrite UFED stores all the databases extracted from a cellphone in ``files/databases`` folder.
+Once you have all the files extracted from your cellphone, your forensic tool should present you with a list of files ordered by type.
+For instance, Cellebrite UFED stores all the databases extracted from a cellphone in the ``files/databases`` folder.

 You just have to execute the script with two or more parameters

     $ booLiteDump.py files/databases dst_folder

 This commmand will automatically search in the "files/databases" folder for SQLite database files, and dump all the tables they contain in a bunch of raw text CSV/TSV files in the destination folder.
-By default the files created by booLiteDump are Tab Separated Files so that they can be easily processed with common linux tools (awk, sed, cut...) or a spreadsheet.
+By default the files created by booLiteDump are Tab Separated Files so that they can be easily processed with common linux tools (awk, sed, cut...) or a spreadsheet software.

+    $ ./booLiteDump.py ~/Bureau/BureauMac/Database/ ~/Bureau/BureauMac/boolitedump

     /-----------------------/
     /  SEARCHING FOR FILES  /